ultimate271/notes/tolkien/akallabeth.md

 raising of the anchors; and in that hour the trumpets of Númenor outrang the thunder.

+### The ships sail west, and they become lost by those looking from the coast of Númenór
 Thus the fleets of the Númenóreans moved against the menace of the West; and there was little wind, but they had many oars and many strong slaves to row beneath the lash.
 The sun went down, and there came a great silence.
 Darkness